- What is the HIPAA act?

-An Entrepreneur’s Guide on How to Develop a HIPAA Compliant Mobile Application
+- How to Make HIPAA Compliant Mobile Apps?

 If you have ever interacted with the healthcare industry, there are high chances that you must have heard of HIPAA compliant apps.
 You must have also heard how it is a prerequisite for the development of healthcare applications.
 In this article, we will give you a basic insight in the developmental process of HIPAA app creation with the intent to help kickstart your healthcare digital transformation journey.